xcjs/courierchat/README.md

 `vagrant up`

-CourierChat will then be available in your web browser through http://localhost:1337 (the Sails devlepment server).
+CourierChat will then be available in your web browser through http://localhost:1337 (the Sails development server).